 Southern Africa, the southernmost region of the African continent, comprises of amongst others, Botswana, Mozambique, Namibia, South Africa, Zambia, and Zimbabwe.
 Each magnificent in its own right and quite different.

-If you have not been on an African Safari, making the decision where to go is not that easy.
-There are so many options, each sounding more amazing than the last, which is why working with a safari specialist and/or knowledgeable DMC is important in that process.
-East and Southern Africa are very different, so I suggest making a list of your priorities.
-What experience do you want to have?
+If you have not ever been on an African Safari, choosing an area or place to stay is not that easy.
+There are so many options, each more amazing than the last, which is why working with a safari specialist is very important in that process.
+East and Southern Africa have very different landscapes, some similar but also very different experiences to offer for the newbie and safari enthusiast, so I suggest making a list of your priorities.
+What is your goal, and what experiences do you want to have?
 Are you adventurous or do you want to disconnect, go for a few game drives, and lie by the pool?
 Do you want to have a luxe experience with brick-and-mortar lodges, swimming pools and hot tubs, or track animals on foot and sleep beneath the stars?
 Maybe both!
-Who you travel with and the purpose of the trip is of course important as is the size of the group.
-If traveling with family will there be young kids?
-Your budget and how much time you have will also be a factor and I do believe that if you are going all the way to Africa, you should spend at least ten days to two weeks to get the full experience.
-If you and your partner both love Africa and want to get married there, look for my post on weddings in Africa.
-It will be an unforgettable and mind blowing experience.
+Who you travel with, and the purpose of the trip is of course important, as is the size of the group

 There are few experiences as exhilarating and life changing as going on safari to Africa.
 It is not just a vacation; it is a magical and unforgettable experience.
 You will take something with you when you leave, and some part of you will stay behind.
 While interest in Safaris are rapidly increasing in 2022, there is still some hesitancy about being safe “in the wild.”
 I can assure you, as someone who has spent countless years visiting various spots in Africa; if you follow the suggestions and instructions of a professional guide, you will be totally safe.
 With regard to COVID-19, each Country has different requirements and thorough planning is imperative, however the lodges are super strict about sanitizing and cleanliness.